Cocommutative Com-PreLie bialgebras: Examples on

-In this paragraph, we look for all graded preLie products on $\K[X]$, making it a Com-PreLie algebra.
+In this paragraph, we look for all graded pre-Lie products on $\K[X]$, making it a Com-PreLie algebra.
 Let $\bullet$ be a homogeneous product on $\K[X]$, making it a graded Com-PreLie algebra.
-For all $i,j\geq 0$, there exists a scalar $\lambda_{i,j}$ such that:
+For any $i,j\in \N$, there exists a scalar $\lambda_{i,j}$ such that